 The State of New York offers the Voluntary Disclosure and Compliance Program.
 The State will often impose penalties or file criminal charges only in certain circumstances provided that a business owner pays outstanding tax liabilities.
 Qualified taxpayers are also eligible for a limited look-back period to comply with state tax requirements.

 Sales tax regulations are complicated and leave no room for misinterpretation.
 Business owners must accurately track, collect, and pay sales tax.
-Any business owner with questions or concerns should contact a qualified tax professional to discuss compliance with sales tax regulations.
+Any business owner with questions or concerns should contact a qualified tax professional or a tax fraud attorney to discuss compliance with sales tax regulations.
 If a business owner is currently not in compliance with New York State sales tax regulations, he or she should contact a tax professional as soon as possible if not immediately.
 Call THE TAX EXPERTS at the Thorgood Law Firm at 212-490-0704.
 The consultation is FREE.
 Check our website at www.thorgoodlaw.com for more useful tax-related information.

 Leave a Reply